summer-xia9/summer-xia9.github.io/content/authors/Shibo Chai/_index.md

 ---
 # Display name
-title: 易成军
+title: 柴世波

 # Full name (for SEO)
-first_name: Chengjun
+first_name: Shibo
-last_name: Yi
+last_name: Chai

 # Username (this should match the folder name)
 authors:
-  - 易成军
+  - Shibo Chai

 # Is this the primary user of the site?
 superuser: false